bbannier/zeek-language-server/vscode/README.md

   on startup.
 By default we check if `zeekLanguageServer.path` is set.
 This should only be needed if not using a server binary bundled with the extension.
+- `zeekLanguageServer.debugLogging`: Logging verbosity of the server.
+When reporting bugs, please include a server log with `debug` verbosity if possible.